ObaidaHY/Sudoku/README.md

 ## 📃 Instructions:
 In order to play you need to run GUI.py file.<br />
 1️⃣: choose a level.<br />
-2️⃣: while there are empty boxes, choose one box and try a number.<br />
+2️⃣: while there are empty boxes, choose one box and try a number (1 - 9).<br />
 <br />
 <br />
 🐱‍💻: to solve the board click the Space bar.